nimblehq/git-template/.github/ISSUE_TEMPLATE/chore_template.md

 ## Why

-Describe the update details and why it's needed.
+Describe the update in detail and why it is needed.

 ## Who Benefits?